shohiebsense/RegexJournal/README.md

 ``/[regex_expressions]/[flags] ``

 ## Flags
-1. Global
-Search all, not search only for first.
+1. Global.
+Search all, not search only for first
 ``g``
 2. Case Insensitive
 ``i``